lewdry/ldblog/index.md

 I spend my spare time carrying children (usually mine), or making things on the web like:

-* [Artflip](https://artflip.me), a collection of public domain art from around the world
+* [Artflip](https://artflip.me), public domain art from the world's best collections
-* [What We Know About You](https://whatweknow.pages.dev), an easy way to see what data your browser shares
+* [What We Know About You](https://whatweknow.pages.dev), see what your browser is broadcasting
 * [Playpip](https://playpip.games), a handful of games I have built for *and with* my children